๐Ÿ“šDocumentationโ†’Security Guide

 Securing Client-Side Applications

-Using the SDK or the API directly in the browser requires a careful security strategy.
-The following two security features work together to protect your application.
-API Key Restriction acts as a "perimeter defense" to protect your credentials, while Object ID Signature Verification provides "internal access control" to protect your users' data from each other.
+Using the SDK in the browser requires a careful strategy.
+Vaultrice provides three core features that work together to secure your application.
+API Key Restriction (SF1) acts as a "perimeter defense" for your credentials.
+Object ID Signature Verification (SF2) controls which rooms a user can access.
+And User Identity Verification (SF2 (b)) proves who a user is within that room.

 SF 1